idio/spotlight-model-editor/README.md

   - Create associations between surface forms and dbpedia uris
   - Remove associations between surface forms and dbpedia uris
   - Make surface forms spottable
-  - Make surface forms no spottable
+  - Make surface forms unspottable
   - Modify the context vectors

 In order to use the Model Editor, you will need:

 - (Oracle) Java 1.7
-- Scala 2.9.x (If you want to run it interatively from a terminal)
+- Scala 2.9.x (If you want to run it interactively from a terminal)
 - Compiling Spotlight Model Editor (this tool) from source (see below)
 - A pre-computed language model (downloaded from [here](http://spotlight.sztaki.hu/downloads/) )